anatatarr/Erasmus-Project/README.md

 - **SOBRE (About):** An introductory page providing background on the artist, including a direct bridge to the contact section.

 - **CONTACTOS (Contact):** A comprehensive form using semantic label tags.
 It includes input fields for name, email, country, and phone, plus a file upload feature.
-Accessible via the footer or the "ENTRAR EM CONTACTO" button.
+Accessible via the footer or the "ENTRAR EM CONTACTO" (Get in Touch) button.

 - **CURRICULUM (CV):** A detailed professional profile featuring personal info, education, and awards presented in a chronological layout.